-Table 5_Table 4-below describes the level of cost burden and housing problems experienced by income group and tenureextremely low-income households in Unincorporated Sonoma County.
-Extremely Low-Income households are disproportionately likely to rent, be severely costburdened, and experience overcrowding or severe overcrowding.
+Table 5 below describes the level of cost burden and housing problems experienced by extremely low-income households in Unincorporated Sonoma County.
+Extremely Low-Income households are disproportionately likely to rent, be severely cost-burdened, and experience overcrowding or severe overcrowding.
 These housing problems and others are discussed for all income groups in Section 4.5.5 Disproportionate Housing Needs, Including Displacement.

-Table 5:UnincorporatedSonoma County Cost Burden and Housing Problems byTenure
+Table 5: Unincorporated Sonoma County Cost Burden and Housing Problems by Tenure